-In contrast, an over-active thyroid in hyperthyroidism causes hyperactivity, nervousness, irritability, insomnia, brittle nails, increased sweating, diarrhea, and excessive bowl movement.
+An over-active thyroid in hyperthyroidism causes hyperactivity, nervousness, irritability, insomnia, brittle nails, increased sweating, diarrhea, and excessive bowl movement.

-Thyroid releases two key hormones: T4 (thyroxine) and T3 (tri-iodo-thyronine)–with four and three iodine atoms, respectively.
+Thyroid releases two key hormones: T4 (thyroxine) and T3 (triiodothyronine)–with four and three iodine atoms, respectively.

 The pituitary gland releases another hormone called TSH (thyroid stimulating hormone) which regulates T3 and T4 levels.
 Normal TSH levels are key to a healthy mind and body.